bigsens-iot/bigsens-service-gateway/README.md

 ### Event message
 Several services would like to use event-notification to coordinate their actions, and would like to use messaging to communicate those events.
 This type of message does not generate any response from receiver.
 When a sender service has an event to announce, it will create an event object, wrap it in a message, and send it on a channel.
 The receiver service will receive the `event message`, get the event, and process it.
 Messaging does not change the event notification, just makes sure that the notification gets to the receiver.
 The `event message` can be used for events like announcement or state changing.

-### Command message
+### Request-Reply message
-An service needs to invoke functionality provided by other service.
+An service needs to invoke functionality provided by other service and receive response.
 This type of message is generating a response from receiver.
-There is no specific message type for commands.
-A `command message` is simply a regular message that happens to contain a command.
-The `command message` is a text message containing the command arguments in `json` format, a `command message` is a message with a command stored in it.
-There are two sub-types of command messages.
+There is no specific message type for request.
+A `request-reply message` is simply a regular message that happens to contain a request.
+The `request-reply message` is a text message containing the request in `json` format, a `request-reply message` is a message with a request stored in it.
+There are two sub-types of request-reply messages.
-* `asyncast` - message with asynchronous response
+* `asyncast` - message with asynchronous reply
-* `syncast` - message with synchronous response
+* `syncast` - message with synchronous reply